mhausenblas/rbIAM/site/docs/index.md

 # Overview

 When using Amazon Elastic Kubernetes Service ([EKS](https://aws.amazon.com/eks/)) you will at some point ask yourself: how does AWS Identity and Access Management ([IAM](https://aws.amazon.com/iam/)) and Kubernetes Role-based access control ([RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)) play together.
 Do they overlap?
 Are they complementary?
-Are there dependencies.
+What are the dependencies?

 `rbIAM` aims to help you navigate this space.